safwan-islam/Fortis-Bank/README.md

 ## 📌 About

 Fortis Bank is a desktop banking system built with a clean **3-layer architecture** (Business / Data / UI).
-It supports core banking operations — deposits, withdrawals, transfers, and transaction history — with persistence handled through **DAO and Repository patterns** over Oracle SQL, keeping data access logic fully decoupled from the business layer.
+It supports 5 account types, 3 transaction types, and a notification system — all persisted through **DAO and Repository patterns** over Oracle SQL with JDBC.

-The Swing GUI connects directly to the JDBC backend through typed repository classes that centralize all queries, eliminating boilerplate across the application.
+The app has two Swing interfaces: a **client portal** (login with PIN, manage accounts, view transactions) and a **manager dashboard** (create/remove clients, open/close accounts).

 ---